Top 10 Tips To Turn Your Career Site Into A Talent Magnet

 6. Add a net promoter score

-Prudente recommends providing a net promoter score, or happiness calculator, that candidates can use to rate your website.
+Providing a net promoter score, or happiness calculator, that candidates can use to rate your career site can provide invaluable insights.
 Be sure to allow a comment section for feedback as well.

 Incorporating a chatbot on your site can also uncover a plethora of insights that otherwise go unnoticed.
 Checking comments regularly can help you fix potential roadblocks and make a good candidate experience even better.

 7. Provide constant communication

 Don’t back off on your candidate communication — not now, not ever.
 Job seekers need to know about your organization’s processes, protocols, as well as its positioning on hybrid work and how it’s affecting hiring and the employee experience.

 A career site with a content management system (CMS) that accommodates on-the-fly changes and puts TA teams in the drivers’ seat goes a long way.
 Include a notification banner on your homepage, create a landing page that details pertinent information and answers FAQs, and equip your chatbot with relevant responses to timely questions, too.